-There are three main reasons for playback lag.
+There are three main reasons for playback stuttering.

-Poor downstream networking means slow download speed or network instability on the part of viewers.
-Suppose the bitrate of a live broadcast stream is 2 Mbps.
-It means 2 Mb of data needs to be downloaded per second.
-Therefore, a viewer whose network bandwidth is low experiences lag when watching a live broadcast, but other viewers with sufficient bandwidth are not affected.
+Poor downstream connection means slow download speed or instable network for audience.
+A bitrate of 2 Mbps in live streaming means 2 Mb of data needs to be downloaded per second.
+Audience will experience stuttering if their network bandwidth is low, but users with sufficient bandwidth will not.

-Tencent Cloud’s MLVB SDK has a status feedback mechanism that reports status metrics of the SDK every 1-2 seconds.
+The MLVB SDK of Tencent Video Cloud Toolkit has a status feedback mechanism that reports status metrics of the SDK every 1-2 seconds.
 If you use the MLVB SDK to push streams, you can register TXLivePushListener to get the metrics.
 The metrics reported are as follows:

 |NET_STATUS_CPU_USAGE||CPU usage of the current process and the device|

 |NET_STATUS_VIDEO_FPS||Current video frame rate, i.e., the number of frames produced by the video encoder per second|

 |NET_STATUS_VIDEO_BITRATE||Output bitrate of the video encoder, i.e., the amount of video data produced by the encoder per second (Kbps)|

 |NET_STATUS_AUDIO_BITRATE||Output bitrate of the audio encoder, i.e., the amount of audio data produced by the encoder per second (Kbps)|

 |NET_STATUS_CACHE_SIZE||Accumulated audio/video data size.
 A value ≥ 10 indicates that there isn’t enough upstream bandwidth to handle the audio/video data generated.|